 LMT spearheaded an initiative that materialized on September 28, 2018, when the three Baltic countries signed a Memorandum of Understand committing to the development of the Via Baltica digital transport corridor.
 It would digitize vehicle and traffic infrastructure using 5G technologies to ensure the requisite connectivity and data transfer to successfully deploy ITS components along the way.
 The Memorandum is in line with the European Gigabit Society and connectivity target – continued deployment of 5G coverage on the main roads of the European Transport Network by 2025.

-Latvia is a foresting country, hence our first pilot projects are in co-operation with the national foresting institution, however, we're already in discussions with harbours, railway infrastructure organizations and municipalities who would also benefit from using sensors and machine vision to improve the efficiency of their business processes.
-If you have any ideas how to get involved and interest to implement a use case, we'd be very happy for you to get in touch with us!
+Latvia is a forested country, hence our first pilot projects were in co-operation with the National Foresting Institute.
+However we are also in discussion with organisations running the docks, the railways and others that would benefit from using sensors and machine vision to improve the efficiency of their business processes.
+If you are interested and wish to get involved to implement a test case, we would be delighted to hear from you.